PrinceCuet77/princeCuet77/README.md

 - 🔭 I’m currently working on React JS
 - 🌱 I’m currently learning Node JS, Express JS, MongoDB
-- 👯 I’m looking for a Job(Software Engineer or Front End Developer)
+- 👯 I’m looking for a Job (Software Engineer or Front End Developer)
 - 💬 Ask me about React Js or Javascript
 - 📫 How to reach me: prince.cuet.77@gmail.com
-- 🥅 2021 Goals: Become MERN Stack Developer
+- 🥅 2021 Goals: Become a MERN Stack Developer
 - ⚡ Fun fact: I love to play PUBG and a little bit of interest in mobile photography

 ### Connect with me: